maalaria/kite/README.md

 # kite
 A LaTeX package to optimize note taking.
-Ever being annoyed by multipe information sources in one sentence?
+Ever being annoyed by multipe information sources in a sentence?
 Use this package to automatically distribute it.